 Deciding on Dropping your Coverage

-To make the decision process easier, car owners usually follow the rule that if your car is on or around six years old or that it has reached a good amount of mileage of about 100.000, it is okay to drop the insurance.
+To make the decision process easier, car owners usually follow the rule that if their car is around six years old or it has reached a good amount of mileage of about 100.000, it is okay to drop the insurance.

 That used to be the case but nowadays, more and more owners and insurance providers suggest that it should be dependent on the value of the vehicle and the cost of its replacement parts.